 Spam Musubi at Yama’s Fish Market (Oahu)

-- Got to be with your hands!
-If you buy Spam Musubi to-go, it’s usually wrapped in plastic.
-I use one hand to peel the plastic, and the other hand to hold and bite the Spam Musubi.
+If you buy Spam Musubi to-go, it's usually wrapped in plastic.
+Use one hand to peel the plastic, and the other hand to hold and bite the Spam Musubi.
 Always want to keep one hand clean just in case.

 Fancy Spam Musubi